XRPLF/xrpl-dev-portal/content/data_v2.md

 ## Get Issued Value ##
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routesV2/network/getMetric.js "Source")

-Get total capitalization for a selection of major gateways over time.
+Get the total value of all currencies issued by a selection of major gateways over time.
 By default, returns only the most recent measurement. _(New in [v2.0.4][])_

+The API returns results in units of a single _display currency_ rather than many different currencies.
+The conversion uses standard rates to and from XRP.

 #### Request Format ####